isimpsondu/vehicle-matching-code-challenge/README.md

 This will:
   - Set up Node.js environment
   - Install all dependencies
-  - Start PostgreSQL docker instance
+  - Start PostgreSQL docker container
   - Run database migrations

 ## 🚀 Run The App